getgrav/grav-learn/pages/06.advanced/11.forms/docs.md

 The Forms plugin for Grav is a Form Construction Kit available for you to use in your own pages.

+## The form page

+To add a form to a page, name the page file as `form.md`

 ## Create a simple form

 Every page in the site can host a form.
 The form is defined in the page YAML frontmatter.